Video Link: https://vimeo.com/285651895

 As mentioned above, the time for beneficial Growth Hormone is limited.
 If the body is forced into a flight-or-flight mode for an extended period, adrenal fatigue follows, resulting in catabolic stress.

-Catabolic stress is a debilitating condition which results in protein loss, a breakdown of muscle protein, unhealthy rapid weight-loss, and possible organ problems.
+Catabolic stress is a debilitating condition that results in protein loss, a break down of muscle protein, unhealthy rapid weight-loss, and possible organ problems.

 What is Intermittent Fasting?